AbyBalu/GreenLight-Messenger/README.md

 2 - Firebase Panel

   - Create Firebase Project (https://console.firebase.google.com/).
-  - Import the file google-service.json into your project.
+  - Import the file `google-service.json` into your project.
   - Connect to firebase console authentication and database from your IDE.
-  - in firebase Storage Rules, change the value of "allow read, write:" from "if request.auth != null" to "if true;".
+  - in firebase Storage Rules, change the value of `allow read, write:` from `if request.auth != null` to `if true;`.
   - For sending notification, paste your Firebase project key into your project APIService.java.
   - When you change database settings, you likely will need to uninstall and reinstall apps to avoid app crashes due to app caches.